BU-Spark/ml-herbarium/POC/trocr/README.md

 Those include:
 ## 1. trocr_transcription.py
 This is the main function for running the pipeline.
 It takes in 6 command line argument
-* The --image_folder arg specifies the path to the folder containing images to test
+* The --image_folder arg specifies the absolute path to the folder containing images to test.
-* The --save_path arg specifies the path to the location where output files should be stored (defaults to creating a new save file in your PWD)
+* The --save_path arg specifies the absolute path to the location where output files should be stored.
+Defaults to creating a new folder with the specified name in your PWD if the provided filepath does not exist.
-* The --species_file,--genus_file, and --taxon_file args specify the location of the species, taxon, and genus corpus files
+* The --species_file,--genus_file, and --taxon_file args specify the absolute paths of the species, taxon, and genus corpus files.
-* An optional -d flag to delete any intermediate directories upon program completion (default is true)
+* An optional -d flag to delete any intermediate directories upon program completion (default is true).

 ## 2. trocr.py
 Contains all the functions which relate to running the trocr portion of the pipeline